pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

               region = us-east-1
             ```

-            Fill in the placeholders with your configurations and save it as `secret.yaml`, and then create the `Secret` via `kubectl apply -f secret.yaml -n <namespace>`.
+            Fill in the placeholders with your configurations and save it as `secret.yaml`, and then create the `Secret` via `kubectl apply -f secret.yaml -n ${namespace}`.

     3. Configure the `dataSource.remote.storageClassName` to an existing storage class in the Kubernetes cluster.